Ndiss Kaba Badji

 Ndiss Kaba Badji (born 21 September 1983) is a Senegalese athlete who competes in the long jump and triple jump.
-He is the Senegalese record holder for triple jump, with 17.07 metres, which he achieved when he won the 2008 African Championships.
+He is the Senegalese record holder for the triple jump, with 17.07 metres, which he achieved when he won the 2008 African Championships.
 He has a personal best long jump of 8.32 metres, achieved in October 2009 in Beirut, which won him the silver medal at the 2009 Jeux de la Francophonie.

 Early career

 Badji won a silver medal at the African Junior Championships in 2001.
 He then competed at the 2002 World Junior Championships in Kingston, Jamaica.
 Here, he finished ninth in the triple jump.
 In the long jump competition he exited in the qualification round with a result of 7.37 metres.
 He missed the final round by only one centimetre.
 His personal bests at that time were 7.83 metres in the long jump and 16.30 metres in the triple jump, both achieved in Dakar.
 Later that season he finished fifth at the African Championships in Athletics.
-He jumped 7.90, albeit with a wind assistance of 3.6 m/s.
+He jumped 7.90 m, albeit with a wind assistance of 3.6 m/s.

 In 2003 he finished fifth at the Universiade and won the silver medal at the All-Africa Games in Abuja.
 His distance achieved there—7.92 metres—was a new personal best.